halfbaked/data_warehouse_grails/README.md

 - ANALYST - Can only read/analyse the data
 - COLLECTOR - The privileges of the ANALYST but can also load data into the system
 - ADMIN - The privileges of the COLLECTOR, and can also create and delete users.

+### First User
+A first user will be created when the app starts.
+This values can be defined as system properties on the command line or as environment variables.
+Appropriate environment variables are expected in production, but not required for test and development.
+The properties are the following:
+- DATA_WAREHOUSE_USER
+- DATA_WAREHOUSE_PASSWORD